 I have this thing with some of my friends where we get together and do a crawl of breweries and chicken parms in a city and we call it “Parmageddon”.
 I believe we have had about 3 parmageddons in the beforetimes and we intend to restart this tradition now that we all can travel again.

-I made it double decker to add extra crispy edges, extra cheese, and emulate the trendy double smash burger.
+The first improvement was making it a double chicken parm to add extra crispy edges, extra cheese, and emulate the trendy double smash burger.
 I feel like most chicken parms are too bready so this was definitely an upgrade.
-I used a rustic Italian bread as the buns, but made sure to cut it so there wasn’t too much bread, and I treated the bread like garlic bread, with lots of butter, garlic, and herbs.
-Finally I topped it with a spicy giardiniera which added a fresh and tangy element to cut through the savoryness.
+I used a rustic Italian bread as the buns, but made sure to cut it so there wasn’t too much bread.

 As for the name Parmageddon, I noticed that there are 2 sandwiches named that already.
 One is from New Zealand and has pork schnitzel and the other is from right here in Columbus and is filled with pierogi and sauerkraut.
 Both of these sound delicious but I am confused as to why they took this amazing name that works so perfectly as a chicken parm?

-Then top with the giardiniera and serve!
-Incredible.
-This sandwich was so good Georgina started crying as she was eating it.
+This chicken parm was so good Georgina started crying as she was eating it.
 It’s that good.

 Double Chicken Parm with Spicy Giardiniera